 All electrical wiring and devices have an amperage, or amp, rating.
 This is the maximum amount of electrical current they can safely carry.
-Most standard household circuits are rated for 15 amps or 20 amps, while large-appliance circuits (such as for electric dryers and ranges) may be rated for 30, 40, 50, or more amps.
+Most standard household circuits are rated for 15 amps or 20 amps, while large-appliance circuits (such as for electric dryers and ranges) may be rated for 30, 40, 50 amps, or even more.

 03 of 05

-Prevent fire hazards by making sure all connections are tight and... have full contact of the conductors being joined.
-When splicing wires together, always use wire connectors ("wire nuts").
+Prevent fire hazards by making sure all wiring connections are tight and have full contact of the conductors being joined.
+When splicing wires together, always use approved wire connectors ("wire nuts").

 04 of 05